NILS-IT-OT-SEC/MTU-Size-Analyzer/README.md

 # MTU Size Analyzer
- Analyzes the MTU Size in PCAP files by running a loop through the ip-based packets and saving the packet size in a variable.
+ Analyzes the MTU Size in PCAP files by running a loop through the packets which are containing an ip address and saving the packet size in a variable.
 If there is a packet which is bigger than any other packet before then the variable will be overwritten with the new packet size.

  Example use case: Analyzing the MTU size in OT network projects to discover whether jumbo frames are used.